WaryaWayne/myWorkLog/work_ive_done.md

 - Chat ui is smooth scrolling and the chats are being loaded into the sidebar.
 Issue now is tha we must fix the virtualization
 - Chat ui is working and streams the content perfectly

-**resumeEditor/backend**
+**Project 59**

-- The backend for our chat ui app.
+- The Project 8333327 for our chat ui app.
 Working nice so far.
 Adding image support now.
 Will branch of title setting to a different call to the model.
 It is too liberal with the title now.
 Changing it multiple times per chat.

+**Project 67**

+- The Project 8333327 for our chat ui app.
+Working nice so far.
+Adding image support now.
+Will branch of title setting to a different call to the model.
+It is too liberal with the title now.
+Changing it multiple times per chat.

 **Total commits:** 7

 ## 2025-03-31

-**chatUI/backend**
+**Project 50**

+- Chat section is able to return videos and images dynamically.
+- Finally got the jsx renderer working on index.
+I will now work to merge it with the ChatSection.tsx
+- Adding a jsx renderer to our chat section.
+It's causing errors, so adding a save before we impact too hard.

+**Project 59**

 - Added create express checkout, get canada post shipping rates and get fedex shipping rates.
 Along with a bunch of models, utils, exceptions.
 Taken from my old project.
 - Changed the system prompt to better help the model response instead of doing function calls.
 - Added the images and videos to the stream. separate from the text for model message. this is images and videos. we will render them in jsx renderer.

-**chatUI/frontend**

-- Chat section is able to return videos and images dynamically.
-- Finally got the jsx renderer working on index.
-I will now work to merge it with the ChatSection.tsx
-- Adding a jsx renderer to our chat section.
-It's causing errors, so adding a save before we impact too hard.

-**resumeEditor/backend**
+**Project 67**

 - Added create express checkout, get canada post shipping rates and get fedex shipping rates.
 Along with a bunch of models, utils, exceptions.
 Taken from my old project.
 - Changed the system prompt to better help the model response instead of doing function calls.